pbroschwitz/teal/README.md

 }
 ```

-This, when rendered, will generate the following HTML:
+This, when rendered, will generate the following HTML structure:

 ```html
 <div class="el-teaser">